Photomedia (Studio and research paper)

 Workload and assessment

-In the Honours by Studio course, studio practice is regarded as central to your investigations.
+In the Honours by Studio Project and Research Paper mode, studio practice is regarded as central to your investigations.
 Allocated shared studio space will be made available to you to work in.
-The Research Paper and the Seminar (see below) must clearly evolve out of and produce material and information, which contribute towards your studio practice.
+The research paper and the seminar (see below) must clearly evolve out of and produce material and information, which contribute towards your studio practice.
 Supervisors and examiners will insist upon the relevance and linking of studio practice to your seminar and written work.

-This Studio Seminar/Research Paper A unit of study is compulsory for students enrolled in Honours by Studio and Research Paper.
-Students must satisfy requirements for attendance and participation.
-The seminar program offers each student an opportunity show work in progress and to discuss their research with staff and students in their group.
-Individual seminar presentations of approximately 30 minutes (including discussion) will be scheduled between Weeks 5 and 13.
+The Studio Seminar unit of study is compulsory for students enrolled in Honours by Studio and Research Paper.
+You must satisfy requirements for attendance and participation.
+The seminar program offers you an opportunity to show work in progress and to discuss your research with staff and students in your group.
+You are required to make a seminar presentation of approximately 30 minutes (including discussion).
 Your supervisor will normally be present for your seminar presentation.

-The 5,000 to 7,000-word Research Paper may be undertaken as studio documentation, a formal research essay or in another form, which is described in your Study Proposal and approved by your Supervisor.
+You may write the 5,000 to 7,000-word research paper as studio documentation, a formal research essay or in another form, which is described in your study proposal and approved by your supervisor.